Bhanusri13/To-Do-List_app/README.md

 3. Enter a task in the input field and click the "Add" button.
 4. Click the ❌ button to remove a task.

-## Live Demo
-[Upload the project to GitHub Pages and add your live link here]

 ## Technologies Used
 - HTML